pgdr/samplitude/README.md

 print(1+sorted(cands, reverse=True).index(opt), '/', n)
 ```

-In about 67% of the cases we can expect to get ~1/100 or ~2/100, whereas in the
+In about 67% of the cases we can expect to get ~1/100 or ~2/100, whereas the
-remaining 33% of the cases, we expect somewhere a bit below 50th.
+remaining 33% of the cases will be uniformly distributed.
+Running 100k runs
+with a population of size 1000 reveals the structure.

 ![Secretary selection](https://raw.githubusercontent.com/pgdr/samplitude/master/assets/hist_secretary.png)